phamt6/sandbox-aiven/README.md

 New seed was created at C:\Users\black\Documents\sandbox-aiven\seeders\20211121182555-sample-posts.js .
 ```

 Now if you navigate under the new Seed file that has just been created, there are the `Up()` and `Down()` functions which correspondingly let us define **how to introduce new changes**, and **how to undo changes**.
-We will edit them as following to add some new sample post data:
+We will edit them as follows to add some new sample post data:

 ```javascript
 let now = new Date();